quadrimegistus/the_divine_thought_of_automation/README.md

 # The Divine Thought of Automation / Artificial Super Intelligence

-Diagrams and documentation for the genesis of the Divine Thought of Automation.
+Diagrams and documentation for the genesis of the Divine Thought of Automation / Artificial Super Intelligence.

 # Design-to-Code Infrastructure